spintoai/lifetimelogomaker/README.md

 3. Drag the Lifetime Logo Maker app to the Applications folder.
 4. Right-click the app in the Applications folder and select "Open" (the first time only).
    - Note: This step is necessary because the app is not downloaded from the App Store.

+## Demo Version

+The downloaded packages work as a demo version with a watermark and without the ability to export files.
+Users can try it indefinitely.
+To convert it to a paid version, you can purchase a license at [logoma.kr](https://logoma.kr).

 ## Implicit Agreement